ElazarK/content-docs/playbooks/Block_Account_Generic.md

-This playbook blocks malicious usernames using all integrations that you have enabled.
+Blocks malicious usernames using all integrations that you have enabled.

 Supported integrations for this playbook:
 * Active Directory